These pictures of head lice show what they can look like at multiple stages of their life cycle.

 As mentioned above, head lice look like tiny sesame seeds with legs and live on the scalp within the first ¼ inch of hair.
 Nits, or head lice eggs, will be firmly attached to the hair shaft close to the scalp.
 If a nit appears to be further than ¼ inch from the scalp, it is likely that it has hatched and only the shell remains.

 How to check for lice

 Knowing what head lice and eggs (nits) look like will help when performing head lice checks.
-If you have children in daycare or preschool, it is important to be proactive and check for head lice on a regular basis.
+If you have children in daycare or preschool, it is important to check for head lice on a regular basis.
 If an outbreak occurs at your child’s school or daycare, perform head checks every couple of days.
 Once an outbreak has been contained, checking every two weeks will suffice.
 Or, if you or your children have had head lice, check daily after using a head lice treatment for 7 to 10 days after.